anandtailwinds/majordomo-ai-docs/golang-api/MetricsQueryRequest.md

 ### NewMetricsQueryRequest

-`func NewMetricsQueryRequest(workspace string, metricsType MetricType, metricsFilter map[string]interface{}, startTime time.Time, endTime time.Time, step string, ) *MetricsQueryRequest`
+`func NewMetricsQueryRequest(workspace string, metricsType MetricTypes, metricsFilter map[string]interface{}, startTime string, endTime string, step string, ) *MetricsQueryRequest`

 NewMetricsQueryRequest instantiates a new MetricsQueryRequest object This constructor will assign default values to properties that have it defined,